Mertvip/Mertvip/README.md

 # 💫 About Me

-Hey there I'm Mert, a 20-year-old with a deep passion for cybersecurity.
+Hello, I’m Mert.
+I’m 20 years old and I have a strong interest in cybersecurity.
-🔐 Ever since I was a kid, I've been curious about how complex systems operate — and what makes them vulnerable.
+🔐 Since I was a kid, I’ve been curious about how systems work and where their weaknesses are.
-🕵️ I actively hunt bugs and explore security flaws in real-world web and mobile applications.
+🕵️ I enjoy learning about security issues in real-world web applications.
-🚀 I'm always pushing myself to learn more, improve my skills, and contribute to a safer digital world.
+🚀 I’m always trying to learn more, improve my skills, and help make the digital world safer.
-Let’s connect, share knowledge, and grow together in the offensive security space
+Let’s connect, share knowledge, and grow together in the offensive security field.

 ---